eddiesmo/eddiesmo.github.io/_posts/2019-02-21-comparing-gtd-implementations-evernote-todoist-nirvanahq-facilethings-more.md

 - Everdo
 - GTDNext
 - Skedpal
+- (Update 2019-11-04) [Amazing Marvin](https://amazingmarvin.com) - this one looks amazing.
+Extremely configurable and serious power under the hood.

 I've given each of these at least a cursory glance and while some of them are quite nice, my overall recommendations remain the same.